kattlo/kattlo-cli/README.md

 Kattlo needs to have all permissions to manage topics, ACLs and Schemas configurations, outherwise you will be not able to perform the migrations.

-In order to manage the migrations, we use four special topics:
+In order to manage the migrations we use special topics:

 - `__kattlo-topics-state`: the topics' migrations state
 - `__kattlo-topics-history`: the topics' migrations history